chocorion/cdp-td3/Readme.md

 # How to use

 This script use selenium, with the firefox driver.
-You need to have *geckoriver*.
+You need to have *geckodriver*.

 On Ubuntu (works on Ubuntu 20.04):
 ```bash